Efficient Douglas-Rachford Methods on Hadamard Manifolds with Applications to the Heron Problems: Efficient Douglas-Rachford Algorithms on Hadamard Manifolds

+\begin{Remark} While both Inertial Mann method \eqref{ALGeq1'} and $p$-accelerated normal S-iteration method \eqref{accpeq} aim to compute a fixed point of the nonexpansive mapping $T$, their convergence behavior differs significantly in practice.
 The $p$-accelerated normal S-iteration method \eqref{accpeq} generates a relatively stable sequence, and the fixed-point residual $d(Tx_n, x_n)$ typically decreases in a monotonic fashion.
 As such, the value of $d(Tx_n, x_n)$ itself serves as a reliable indicator of the convergence rate.

 On the other hand, the inertial Mann iteration method \eqref{ALGeq1'}, which incorporates momentum via previous iterates, produce more oscillatory trajectories due to the presence of momentum terms.
 As a result, the standard residual $\{d(Tx_n, x_n)\}$ may not monotonically decrease, and may not reflect the actual rate at which the iterates approach the fixed point set.
 To better assess convergence behavior, we therefore consider the best iterate criterion $R_{T,\{x_n\}}(n)=\underset{{1 \leq i \leq n} }{\min} d(Tx_i, x_i)$, which is more appropriate for methods with inertial components. \end{Remark}